 Pre-consumer peanut recycling refers to reusing the shells before they have been consumed or processed.
 This type of recycling involves collecting unused shells from farmers, roasters, and processors before they reach consumers.
 The recycled peanut shells can then be used as soil additives or fuel sources.

-Similarly, see if you can recycle planters peanut cans.
+Similarly, see if you can recycle packing peanuts.

 Post-Consumer Peanut Recycling

 Post-consumer peanut shell recycling is similar to pre-consumer recycling but on a smaller scale.
 Instead of collecting the shells from businesses, individuals can collect the shells from their own consumption and repurpose them in their own homes.
 The shells can be used as mulch or even as fertilizer for plants!